 VALDOSTA — Prince Robinson Jr. Won first place in Valdosta State University’s 2019 Jim Murray Sports Writing Contest.
-He will now pass on to compete with top collegiate journalists from throughout u.
+He will now pass on to compete with top collegiate journalists from throughout you.
 S. For a chance to win one among five $5,000 countrywide scholarships.

 Robinson’s prevailing article specializes in Cayden Cochran, former Blazer Nation quarterback who led VSU football to its 1/3 NCAA Division II National Championship title in 2012.

-“Cochran grew up in Cashion, Oklahoma, and remains one of the maximum profound athletes ever to grace the metropolis,” Robinson shared.
+“Cochran grew up in Cashion, Oklahoma, and remains one of the most profound athletes ever to grace the metropolis,” Robinson shared.
 “He continued numerous accidents, role modifications, and setbacks before, in the end, coming to VSU ….

 Robinson serves as sports activities editor for The Spectator, VSU’s unbiased scholar-run newspaper, and holds a Multimedia Basics Certificate and an Editing Certificate from the Poynter Institute.
 He is a -time recipient of the Georgia Press Educational Foundation’s Otis A. Brumby II Scholarship.
 He was recently elected vice president of the Georgia College Press Association after serving as a junior board member.
 He completed an internship at the Chapel Hill News and Views all through the summer of 2017 and planned to intern with the Marietta Daily Journal this summer.